Project

 Thanks for this information.
 The problem with this is that it is language-specific, i.e. it doesn't apply to all words starting with "ij" in all languages.
 Also, there's a character, 'ij', that correctly upcases to 'IJ'.
 Unfortunately, it's not very much used in Dutch text.

-Updated by webzorg (Lasha Abulashvili) over 5 years ago
+Updated by webzorg (Lasha Abulashvili) about 6 years ago

 Hey all, I'm from Georgia so I hope I can help.
 I'm also Ruby dev and I heard about this issue from Akira Matsuda's post on Georgian Ruby Community Facebook page.
 So as I understood you are trying to handle situation when someone calls string manipulation methods on Georgian.
 Georgian as mentioned, is a single case alphabet so, converting mkhedruli letters to mtavruli ones upon calling .upcase is going against the OOP intuition. upcase, capitalize, lowercase and other methods like these shouldnt do anything to Georgian Unicode because these methods simply do not apply.
 Let me know if I missed the point and if the problem is something else.

-Updated by Giia (George Pheikrishvili) over 5 years ago
+Updated by Giia (George Pheikrishvili) about 6 years ago

 duerst (Martin Dürst) wrote: